MarkusBordihn/BOs-Material-Elements/core/README.md

 ## Version 3.x notes

 The version 3.x and higher is separated by use-cases to allow any easier integration.

-An upgrade from version 2.x will very likely remove some of the decorative blocks (framed hoppers, slabs, plate, panel, ...) which are moved to an separate mod.
-Please make sure to create a backup before you upgrade to the 3.x version.
+**Before you upgrade from version 2.x please make sure to create a backup and install the additional mods like [Material Elements: Decorative][material-elements-decorative] and [Material Elements Steel Armor, Tools and Weapons][material-elements-armor-tools-and-weapons] before re-loading the world.**

 ## 🛡️⛏️⚔️ Steel Armor, Tools and Weapons